Source-Macchiato/FNaF-2-WiiU-SC/README.md

 ## Images of the game
 <img src="/Medias/cover1.jpg" width="500"> <img src="/Medias/cover2.jpg" width="500"> <img src="/Medias/cover3.jpg" width="500"> <img src="/Medias/cover4.jpg" width="500"> <img src="/Medias/cover5.jpg" width="500"> <img src="/Medias/cover6.jpg" width="500">

+## Special thanks
+Special thanks to Dimolade for giving his 3DS port of FNaF 2, and thanks to The Latte Team for contributing to this project.
 ## Contributing
 If you’d like to contribute to this project, feel free to submit pull requests.
 Any bug reports or feature suggestions are welcome in the [Issues](https://github.com/Source-Macchiato/FNaF-2-WiiU-SC/issues) section.